ycc1107/NLP/readme.md

 + the documents for training idf got from websites(web crawling) and storage in training folder
 + tf = 0.5 + (0.5 *word frequency/ document words count)
 + tf-idf socre = tf * idf
++ if the word is in the query or expanded query, its score would be increase 5%
 + sentence wieght = sum of tf-idf score of all the word in the sentence / number of words in the sentence
 + the return summary is the two have the highest wieght sentence